 Image credit: Future PLC/ David Giles

-Like most rooms, it’s important to get the lighting right for the functional use as well as the aesthetic look.
+Like most rooms, it’s essential to get the lighting right for the functional use as well as the aesthetic look.
 Prepping food will require more direct, brighter lighting than that of a dining area within the kitchen.

 You might also want to consider plinth lighting.
 Strips that run along the base of your cabinet can provide a subtle light that will illuminate your kitchen after hours.
 Handy if you should sneak in for a midnight snack!